 - How can we build our cash reserves in the current environment?
 If you’ve been marginally profitable before COVID-19, this will be very hard.
 Most agencies spend +/- 50% of revenues on labor, so make sure you’re not over-staffed right now.
 Think twice about pre-paying debt, especially low-interest loans that don’t have a pre-payment incentive.
 If you need to take a distribution, put an extra portion into your reserve account.
 Beyond those points, the book Profit First has a good framework for regularly sweeping cash out of your “ready to spend” account.

 - How much should we expect our agency’s revenue drop?
+I’m hearing drops between 10% and as much as 90%.
 I expect most agencies to see a 10-30% drop in revenue.
 If you specialize in a hard-hit client industry (travel, tourism, hospitality, performing arts, events), it might be a 50-90% drop.
 Some agencies may grow, but I wouldn’t plan on it.

 - Should we revise our 2020 revenue targets?
 Yes, for sure.
 See my advice on setting revenue targets.